 All signals in VCV Rack are virtual voltages, but they can classified roughly into a few categories:

-CV (control voltage) signals can modulate parameters of other modules.
-For example, an LFO (low-frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled oscillator).
+- CV (control voltage) signals can modulate parameters of other modules.
+For example, an LFO (low-frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled amplifier).

 4. Drag from port to port to create a cable.
 Move or delete an existing cable by dragging one of its plugs.
 Stack multiple cables on outputs by holding Ctrl (Cmd on Mac) and dragging from an output.

 With VCV Rack, you can build and configure your ideal modular synthesizer rack.
 VCV Rack includes several built-in modules, and you can expand your module collection by installing more online.

 5. Drag a module to move it around the rack.
 Right-click a module to open its context menu.
 Right-click on an empty rack space to launch the Module Browser to add new modules.